 In much of the world it is common for pregnant sows to be kept in “gestation crates” (also known as “sow stalls”) for their entire 16-week gestation period.
 A gestation crate is a metal crate or cage, usually with a bare, slatted floor, which is so narrow that the sow cannot turn around and can only stand up and lie down with difficulty.

-Gestation crates have been banned in Arizona, California, Colorado, Florida, Maine, Massachusetts, Michigan, Ohio, Oregon, and Rhode Island.
+Gestation crates have been banned in Arizona, California, Colorado, Florida, Maine, Massachusetts, Michigan, New Jersey, Ohio, Oregon, and Rhode Island.
 Due to consumer pressure, a number of food companies are phasing them out voluntarily.
 Gestation crates are illegal in Sweden and the UK.
 In January 2013, they were banned across the EU, except for the period from weaning of the previous litter until the end of the first four weeks of gestation.
 A bare gestation crate prevents virtually all natural behavior and interaction with other pigs.
 Scientific research shows that gestation crates cause physical and psychological suffering to sows, including lameness due to weaker bones and muscles, abrasion injuries, cardiovascular problems, digestive problems, and urinary tract problems.

 Gestation crates also increase abnormal behavior such as sham chewing and bar-biting, indicating severe frustration and stress, and sows in crates can exhibit behavior likened to clinical depression.